 You will typically receive a gown to wear during your MRI examination.
 Before entering the MR system room, you will be asked a variety of questions (i.e., using a special screening form) including if you have implants or devices.
 Next, you will be instructed to remove all metallic objects from pockets and hair, as well as metallic jewelry.
-Additionally, any individual that will be going with you in the MRI scanner room will be required to follow these same instructions and procedures including filling out the same forms.
-If you have questions or concerns, please discuss them with the MRI technologist or radiologist prior to the MRI examination.
+Additionally, any individual that may be present during your MRI will need to remove all metallic objects and fill out a screening form.
+If you have questions or concerns, please discuss them with the MRI technologist or radiologist prior to the MRI exam.

 As previously indicated, you will be asked to fill out a screening form asking about anything that might create a health risk or interfere with the MRI exam.
 Items that may create a health hazard or other problem during an MRI include:

 - Certain cardiac pacemakers or implantable cardioverter defibrillators (ICDs)

 - Ferromagnetic metallic vascular clips placed to prevent bleeding from intracranial aneurysms or blood vessels

 - Some external or implanted medication pumps (such as those used to deliver insulin, pain-relieving drugs, or chemotherapy)